ncatlab/nlab-content/pages/0/0/1/6/6100/content.md

-### Recognizing weak equivalences: Quillens theorem A and B
+### Recognizing weak equivalences: Quillen's theorem A and B

 Let $\mathcal{C}, \mathcal{D}$ be two [[categories]] and let